 its support behind the deal.

-Analysts said the negative recommendation from ISS was a
+Analysts saw a negative recommendation from ISS as a blow

 "In our view, this is a very significant development as

-index funds tend to follow ISS' lead," said Jennifer Fritzsche,
+index funds tend to follow ISS's lead," said Jennifer Fritzsche,

 an analyst at Wells Fargo.